PatrickPT/patrickpt.github.io/content/posts/2023_09_29_Retrieval_Augmented_Generation/2023_09_29_Retrieval_Augmented_Generation.md

 Of course there is a downside with retrieval systems.
 They rely on semantic search.
 Semantic Search has a simple assumption which leads to problems:

-*Question and answer have a high semantic similarity.*
+> *Question and answer have a high semantic similarity.*

 This assumption seems easy and straightforward but it is oversimplifying human language.
 Semantic Search only looks for explicit matches not for negation or implicit matches.

 ## A simple example
 Think of following example:

 inital sentence:
-*"I like Bananas"*
+> *"I like Bananas"*

+vs

-*"I don't like Bananas"*
+> *"I don't like Bananas"*

-*"I like every fruit but bananas"*
+>*"I like every fruit but bananas"*

-*"I love this divine yellow fruit.
+>*"I love this divine yellow fruit.
 It is curved like a smile and I feel like a monkey when I eat it."*

 I think it is clear where i am pointing at.
 The statemtents are already ordered from highest to lowest similarity.